 Some people call it school burnout or university burn out.

 I hate looking back on the past, but this explains why I couldn’t finish college… I wish I knew about this back then.
+(I recently wrote a post about how I got over the guilt and shame of dropping out of college.
+If you’re in the same boat as me, this post might help!)

 Learning is just one constant cycle of cramming your head full of information, testing it, getting a grade, purging that info, learning the next load of information….so on and so on…